 - Comply with the GPL and all the other open source licenses applicable to your build.

 - If you have an agreement with Red Hat, such as being a member of the Red Hat Developer program or working for a Red Hat customer or partner, review the terms of the agreement so you know your obligations (https://www.redhat.com/en/about/agreements and individual developer program, respectively).

 - Use Red Hat Subscription Services to create or support your project.

-- Use any Red Hat trademarks, including the Red Hat logo, in the project, your distribution, or in your promotion and marketing of the project, other than as permitted under Red Hat’s trademark guidelines.
+- Use any Red Hat trademarks or logos in your project's distribution, promotion, or marketing other than what is permitted under Red Hat’s trademark guidelines.